Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 It was on that day I ate my bodyweight in puran poli.

 Am I proud of it?
-Hell yes.
+Heck, yeah!

-How to make Puran poli?
+How to make puran poli or holige?

-These aromatic, sweet Indian flatbreads are perfect at any time of the day.
+Interestingly, puran poli is served as a dessert in southern India whereas in other parts of India it is eaten along with the main course.
+The truth is these aromatic, sweet Indian flatbreads are perfect at any time of the day.
 Just remember to serve them warm, with a generous dollop of ghee!

 For the Stuffing